zbeislerOSI/OCS-Docs/Documentation/DataViews/DefineaDataView/Quick_Start_Define_a_Data_View.md

 2019-10-21T20:00:00.0000000Z,WS_WINT,WS_WINT,"Weather, High Resolution, Gen2",Winterthur,109,2.501105722,3,,WS_ROSE,WS_ROSE,"Weather, Low Resolution, Gen1",Rosecliff,139,,,14.76498991,WS_BILT,WS_BILT,"Weather, High Resolution, Gen1",Biltmore,157,,,32.41209639
 ```

+### Include data items
+Complete the following to define data items to include in a data view:

+1. Define (or modify) `.Queries` for SDS streams to be included as data items in the data view.
+View the collection data items found by each query.
+2. Use a distinct query for each general type of data item, such as streams about assets and streams about the weather where each asset is located.

+You can return at any time to modify or add queries.

+### Include specific data fields
+Complete the following to define data fields to include in a data view:

+1. View the information on which data fields resolve as available to include in the data view.
+Choose the fields you want, and add them to your data view's `.DataFieldSets`
+2. If your streams have slight variations in property naming (e.g. a property called either `temperature` or `ambient_temperature`), combine fields so that they can match alternate values.

+You can return at any time to adjust which fields are included in the data view.

+### Group and identify data items

+#### Group items globally
+You may wish to globally *group* the data items by some common factor (e.g. site or asset id).
+Complete the following to group data items in a data view:

+1. Define one or more fields as `.GroupingFields` of the data view.
+Data items will be grouped by these fields.
+The available field sets now include field(s) that link to the grouping field values.

+2. Include the newly-available grouping value fields in the data view, so those values are included in the data view data.

+#### Identifying items locally within a data field set
+If a group contains multiple data items from the same query, you may wish to *identify* those data items so that they are not ambiguous and so they will be aligned across groups.
+Complete the following to identify data items within a data field set:

+1. On the data field set in question, assign a field as the `.IdentifyingField` to tell the data items apart.
+2. Ensure that each data field's label includes the {IdentifyingValue} token so the field labels are unique.
+The default field labels already include it.

+You can return at any time to change the grouping fields and identifying fields.

 ### Group the data view
 One way to disambiguate the data items is to “group” them, which amounts to partitioning them based on a value.
 For example, metadata:Site as the grouping field might yield groups of Biltmore, Rosecliff, and Winterthur, each containing the data items associated with that Site.